-Kathy Gallemore lives in the DFW Metroplex where she works at a financial services corporation.
-Gallemore earned her B.B.A. in Finance from the University of North Texas in 2017 and was a member of the Honors Program.
+Kathy Gallemore lives in the DFW Metroplex where she works at Fidelity Investments.
+Gallemore received a Master’s in Personal Financial Planning from Texas Tech University, and previously she earned her B.B.A. in Finance from the University of North Texas in 2017 and was a member of the Honors Program.

 What brought you to the University of North Texas (UNT)?

 I choose the University of North Texas are because of proximity, affordability, it’s a good university and my family members attended the University of North Texas.

 Why did you choose to be a member of the UNT Honors College (or program) during your studies?

 The main reason I choose to be a member of the Honors College is for the classes.
 Honors students have early registration and there are smaller classes.

 What do you remember enjoying about the Honors College?

 The part I enjoyed the most about the Honors College is the opportunity to do undergraduate research.
 I also enjoyed the Honors College networking events, since I met new people and I got free food!